changqiong/changqiong.github.io/_pages/about.md

 Research Interests
 ======
 * GPU Accelerator: kernel designs for high-performance computing that uses graphics processing units to crunch data.
-* Real-time vision system: accelerating the processing of high complexity vision algorithms using special hardware such as FPGAs and GPUs.
+* Hardware-aware 3D vision system: accelerating the processing of high complexity vision algorithms using special hardware such as FPGAs and GPUs.
-* High-performance large-scale data processing: efficient algorithms for large-scale data processing.
+* High-performance computing for large-scale data processing: efficient algorithms for large-scale data processing.

 News(2025)